Union-Find Algorithm

 .

-For example, in the previous diagram, any two different points from 0 to 9 are not connected.
-Calling connected
+For example, in the previous graph, any two different points from 0 to 9 are not connected, and calling connected

-will return false, and there are 10 connected components.
+will return false, resulting in 10 connected components.

 If we now call union(0, 1)

-, then 0 and 1 become connected, reducing the number of connected components to 9.
+, then 0 and 1 become connected, reducing the connected components to 9.

 Calling union(1, 2)

-will also return true, reducing the connected components to 8.
+will return true, reducing the connected components to 8.

-Judging this "equivalence relation" is very practical, such as a compiler determining different references to the same variable, or calculating friend circles in a social network.
+Determining such an "equivalence relation" is very practical, such as compilers determining different references of the same variable, or calculating friend circles in social networks, etc.

-Now, you should have a basic understanding of dynamic connectivity.
+Now, you should have a rough understanding of what dynamic connectivity is.
 The key to the Union-Find algorithm lies in the efficiency of the union

 and connected

 functions.
-So, what model should we use to represent the connectivity state of this graph?
-And what data structure should we use to implement the code?
+So, what model represents the connectivity of this graph?
+What data structure should be used to implement the code?